 2) Display Impression Share (DIS)

-Your campaign may be seeing an increase in Viewable Impressions than a previous campaign, but what percentage of your entire eligible audience are seeing your ads?
+Your campaign may be posting an increase in Viewable Impressions compared to a previous campaign, but what percentage of your entire eligible audience is seeing your ads?

 You could be getting millions of viewable impressions, but still only reaching a tiny portion of your eligible audience.

-In a well-oiled, mature campaign the main obstacle to growing impression share and winning more customers is most often a restrictive budget.
+In a mature, well-oiled campaign the main obstacle to growing impression share and winning more customers is most often a restrictive budget.